Highgate Vampire: March 1970 mob

 The ensuing publicity was enhanced by a growing rivalry between Farrant and Manchester, each claiming that he could and would expel or destroy the spectre.
 Manchester declared he would hold an exorcism on Friday 13 of March 1970.
 ITV conducted interviews with Manchester, Farrant, and others who claimed to have seen supernatural figures in the cemetery, which were transmitted early on the evening of the 13th; within two hours a mob of 'hunters' from all over London and beyond swarmed over gates and walls into the locked cemetery, despite police efforts to control them.

 Some months later, on 1 August 1970, the charred and headless remains of a woman's body were found not far from the catacomb.
 The police suspected that it had been used in black magic.
 Farrant was found by police in the churchyard beside the cemetery one night in August, carrying a crucifix and a wooden stake.
 He was arrested, but when the case came to court it was dismissed.

 A few days later Manchester returned to Highgate Cemetery.
 He claims that this time he and his companions forced open the doors of a family vault (indicated by his psychic helper).
 He says he lifted the lid off one coffin, believing it to have been mysteriously transferred there from the previous catacomb.
 He was about to drive a stake through the body it contained when a companion persuaded him to desist.
 Reluctantly, he shut the coffin, leaving garlic and incense in the vault.

 Aftermath

 There was more publicity about Farrant and Manchester when rumours spread that they would meet in a "magicians' duel" on Parliament Hill on Friday 13 April 1973, which never occurred.
-Farrant was jailed in 1974 for damaging memorials and interfering with dead remains in Highgate Cemetery—vandalism and desecration which he insisted had been caused by Satanists, not him.
+Farrant was jailed for four years and eight months in July 1974 for damaging memorials and interfering with dead remains in Highgate Cemetery—vandalism and desecration which he insisted had been caused by Satanists, not him—as well as other offences.

 Farrant and Manchester wrote and spoke repeatedly about the Highgate Vampire, each stressing his own role to the exclusion of the other.
 Each attempted to control the narrative around the vampire, resulting in ongoing animosity and rivalry between the two.
 Their feud continued for decades, marked by insults and vindictiveness, until Farrant's death in April 2019.